CollegeBoreal/Laboratoires/3202/proliant/IPMI/README.md

 crw------- 1 root root 240, 0 Nov 24 03:52 /dev/ipmi0
 ```

- - [ ] To See Only the Temperature, Voltage, and Fan Sensors
+ - [ ] To See Only the Temperature, Voltage, and Fan Sensors - SDR (Sensor Data Record)

 ```
 sudo ipmitool sdr elist full